siemens/embb/README.md

 Build and Installation
 ======================

+Note: It is recommended to build from a packaged release file and not from a snapshot of the repository in order to get the documentation and the examples out-of-the box.

 EMB² is built using CMake (version 2.8.9 or higher).
 CMake is a build file generator which allows to abstract from the concrete build tools.
 To generate and invoke the platform-specific build files, open a shell (on Windows, use